mionaD-upc/extremexp-prototype/README.md

 (**optional**) You can also **start one server at a time**, installing the necessary packages and running the main script.

-As an example, the following commands will start llm server.
+As an example, the following commands will start the *llm server*.
 ```bash
 python3.11 -m pip install -r llm/requirements.txt
 python3.11 llm/api_llm_interaction.py